annie0sc/gdp-happy-health/Design_UI_and_Themes/README.md

 1. Helps in reinforcing the importance of design and usability.

 # Scope Of Work for UX Design Services
+## Prototyping
+Software prototyping is much the same as prototyping in the border product design field.
+It is a necessary step involved in daily software design.
+Normally, after doing enough UX research like gathering idea, data, information, demands, evaluation, then it’s time to build a prototyping.

+It’s similar to the border term prototyping, a way for the manufacturer to get know what the final product will look like, so to evaluate how much additional resources could cost.

+The basic software stage including:
+- Idea Generation
+- Demand Generation
+- Function and Structure
+- Prototyping Stage
+- PRD (replaced by prototyping for most occasions)

 # Roles In Industrial Design

 - Product Designer - Annie Chandolu